Epic-legend128/Graph-Algorithms/README.md

 The code above takes as input a vector of vertices representing the graph and returns the size of the minimum spanning tree.
 The algorithm is very similar to that of [Dijkstra's](#dijkstra) and therefore their complexities are quite similar.
 If we symbolise the number of vertices with V and the number of edges with E then the space complexity is $O(V+E)$ because it needs $O(V)$ space from keeping track of visited nodes and another $O(E)$ space for the priority queue.
 Once again, the time complexity is $O((V+E) \times log(V))$, however, it can be improved all the way down to $O(E + V \times log(V))$ using Fibonacci heap and decrease-key operations just like Dijkstra.

 ## Strongly Connected Components
-Strongly Connected Components(SCCs) are maximal subgraphs in which all vertices can access all other vertices.
-SCCs only apply to directed graphs.
+Strongly Connected Components(SCCs) are <strong>maximal subgraphs in which all vertices can access all other vertices</strong>.
+SCCs only apply to <strong>directed graphs</strong>.
 SCCs are similar to cycles but not the same.
-A simple DFS would not suffice for this task as it can inform us of which nodes are accessible from a single node but it cannot tell us whether the opposite is also true.
+A simple DFS would not suffice for this task as it can inform us of which nodes are accessible from a single node but it cannot tell us whether the opposite is also true.<br>

+SCCs can be used to figure out close friends on social media by looking at all of their contacts or even looking at a group of people and figuring out a common link between all of them which could help in advertising to a specific target audience.
+Another practical use is to ensure that a road network is strongly connected because if it was not then it would be possible for someone to get stuck in a particular place in the graph as there would be a way in but no way out.

 ### Tarjan's Algorithm
 Tarjan's algorithm is capable of figuring out all of the SCCs within a graph.
-The way it does so is by utilising an altered version of a DFS.
-The difference is that it keeps a unique ID for each node visited starting from an ID of 0 and going up by one each time a new node is explored.
-Also, it keeps track of a low-link value for each node which is basically the lowest ID of a node accessible from the current node.
-This low-link value is initially set to be equal to the ID of the node, but, every time the DFS is done exploring a single neighbour of the node it updates its low-link value to the minimum low-link value between its own and its neighbour's, only if the neighbour was previously unexplored and not part of another SCC.
+The way it does so is by utilising an <strong>altered version of a DFS</strong>.
+The difference is that it keeps a <strong>unique ID</strong> for each node visited starting from an ID of 0 and going up by one each time a new node is explored.
+Also, it keeps track of a <strong>low-link value</strong> for each node which is basically the <strong>lowest ID of a node accessible</strong> from the current node.
+This low-link value is initially set to be equal to the ID of the node, but, every time the DFS is done exploring a single neighbour of the node it updates its low-link value to the <strong>minimum low-link value between its own and its neighbour's</strong>, only if the neighbour was <strong>previously unexplored</strong> and <strong>not part of another SCC</strong>.
 This continues until the low-link value of a node matches its own ID and there are no more neighbours to explore.
 This means that the current node is part of an SCC and therefore it should note this node and all the nodes accessible from its neighbours which had the same low-link value as part of the same SCC.
-To keep track of these other neighbours a stack can be used so that every time a DFS is called on a node it is added to the stack.
+To keep track of these other neighbours a <strong>stack</strong> can be used so that every time a DFS is called on a node it is added to the stack.
 Then on the backtracking of the DFS when we reach a node with equal ID and low-link value we can simply start removing those items from the stack until we reach the current node.
 The items removed from the stack are all part of the same SCC.
 Furthermore, this stack is useful as it can be used to determine if another node has already been added to another SCC, because if it is visited and not part of the stack then it goes to show that the specific node is actually already part of an SCC.<br>

 This algorithm can be summarised as follows:
 * Mark all nodes as unvisited